specialized806/microsoft-365-docs/microsoft-365/commerce/licenses/manage-license-reservations-vl.md

 > [!IMPORTANT]
 > A License Reservation order is a financial commitment to purchase reserved items.
 If you don't have the authority to accept this commitment, work with the person in your organization who is authorized to do so.

-1. Go to the Microsoft 365 admin center and sign in with your credentials.
+1. Go to the <a href="https://go.microsoft.com/fwlink/p/?linkid=2024339" target="_blank">Microsoft 365 admin center</a> and sign in with your credentials.
 2. In the **Navigation** menu, select **Billing** > <a href="https://go.microsoft.com/fwlink/p/?linkid=842054" target="_blank">**Your products**</a>, then select the **Volume licensing** tab.
 3. Select **Make reservations**.
 4. From your list of Enterprise Agreement **contracts available for reservation**, select an active agreement, then select **Confirm** to proceed with the online reservation.